-The Board of Trustees has approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders, a scheme of delegation and terms of reference.
-The Head of School is directly responsible for the day to day running of the Academy and is assisted by a Senior Leadership Team.
+The Board of Trustees has approved a scheme of delegation which sets out a statement on the system of internal control, responsibilities, standing orders, and a scheme of delegation and terms of reference.
+The Head of School is directly responsible for the day to day running of the Academy and is assisted by a Senior Leadership Team of the school.

-The Academy has appointed a Responsible Officer (RO) who provides oversight of the operation of financial management arrangements.
+The Trust has appointed a Responsible Officer (RO) who provides oversight of the operation of financial management arrangements.
 The RO undertakes checks to help ensure that the financial responsibilities of the board of Trustees are properly discharged.